 Answer the following questions regarding your clinical experience.
-Due at the beginning of class on the following class day.
+Due by 0900 on the following class day.
 You can turn it in to the instructor present in class or put it in your clinical instructor's box prior to the start of class.